typhdotcom/diaspora/README.md

   it doesn’t come back; the “time” of the universe is literally the accumulation of irreversibly latent strain.

-(See `LocalUniverse.lean` for the concrete implementation where the "Solver" is just local heat diffusion).
+(See `Dynamics/Local.lean` for the concrete implementation where the "Solver" is just local heat diffusion).

 “Black hole” metaphor (in the TopologyChange layer):